How to Become a Labor and Delivery (L&D) Nurse

 Are Any Certifications Required?

-“Once a new grad passes NCLEX, she can start a labor and delivery position without any previous specialty education,” says Edwards.
+“Once a new grad passes NCLEX, they can start a labor and delivery position without any previous specialty education,” says Edwards.
 “Most facilities do offer internships over a number of months which is basically classroom content with a preceptor (trainer) so that by the time they finish their internship, they are safe practitioners in this specialty area of practice.”

-Internships, which is essentially on-the-job training once you are hired, can take from 6 weeks up to one year.
+Internships, which is essentially on-the-job training once you are hired, can take from six weeks up to one year.
 Topics covered often include stages of labor, Cesarean births, anesthesia and non-pharmacologic pain relief are included.

-After graduation, some nurses will often take additional courses in fetal heartbeat monitoring to better position themselves for a job, she says.
+After graduation, some nurses will often take additional courses in fetal heartbeat monitoring to better position themselves for a job, Edwards says.
 In addition, any facility with acute care areas requires that all nurses have Basic Life Support (BLS) training.